-If you don’t see us reviewing games from a certain provider, the reason can be one of many, although usually, it boils down to the quality of the games.
-If providers deny us access to their games we might also cease to cover them on our site, something that can be a warning sign in itself.
-Beware, desperate providers will happily pay site owners and casino streamers to paint their creations in a positive light – learn to see through it and do proper research.
+If you don’t see us reviewing games from a certain provider, the reason could be one of many, although usually, it boils down to the quality of the games.
+If providers deny us access to their games, we might also cease to give them any front page exposure or stop covering them altogether.
+Beware, some providers will happily pay websites and casino streamers to paint their products in a positive light – learn to see through it and do proper research.

 What we review

 We understand that not every player is the same.
 Some like to try new games while others stick to old proven favorites.
 There are recreational players who don’t worry too much about variance or RTP; they only regard it as a form of entertainment.
 Then you also have the hardcore gamers who are into high variance and high risk, who love the thrill of chasing big wins.
 Because of this, we need to keep an open mind and see the big picture when reviewing the games.
 That is also why we allow a test panel to try the games before we settle on a final score.
 All our reviews are concluded with a summary and personal reflection.